VBS-you/sha256-online-hasher/README.md

 * Makes the output all uppercase

 `Number of iterations`
-* Sets how many times the hash function will hash its output after hashing the input
+* Sets how many times the hash function will hash its output including the input hash (Default: 1)